-- While on the 9th, the Moon sits to the right of Antares (Scorpius).
+- After sunset on the 4th, the waxing crescent Moon sits just to the right of bright Venus.

 The Orionids are visible from the 15th to 29th, with the peak of the shower occurring on the 21st.
 Generally, this is a good shower for beginners with estimates of around 30 meteors per hour.
-As with all showers, the best time for viewing will be from around 3am until an hour before sunrise.
+However, this year the shower coincides with the Full Moon so we won't see it at its best.
+The best time for viewing will be from around midnight until early dawn.
 The shower is centred on Orion’s club near the red supergiant star Betelgeuse and the meteors are typically fast, sometimes bright and generally more than half leave persistent trains.
 This shower was first recorded by the Chinese in 288 AD and is associated with Comet Halley.

 The Taurids are a long-duration shower visible throughout spring and peaking during the first week of November.
 There are two branches to the shower: one appearing near the star cluster Pleiades and the other near the red star Aldebaran.
 Each branch has a maximum rate of roughly ten meteors per hour.
 They have been described as being bright, slow-moving and with the occasional colourful fireball.